lilblupig/curls/TESTING.md

 **Intent** - a full width image relevant to the page content, different for each page.
 Primary purpose, to elicit a positive emotional response from the user.
 The image should display correctly on all device sizes.
 The image should display 100% height on the home page, 80% height on susequent pages to allow peep and 70% on the 404 page to display redirect information.

-* Check image fills the viewport/80/70 depending on page.
+* Image fills the viewport/80/70 depending on page.
 * Resize to mobile/tablet and check that image still displays the full window height without distortion.
-* Check text remains centered with no overflow at mobile/tablet.
+* Text remains centered with no overflow at mobile/tablet.

 **Result** - all seven images are fully responsive across various device types and widths, with no distortion or truncation.
 The view height for each page is as expected.